andydunstall/piko/README.md

 Pico may be hosted behind a HTTP load balancer or [Kubernetes Gateway](https://kubernetes.io/docs/concepts/services-networking/gateway/).

-The downside of this approach is it means the proxy only supports HTTP.
+The downside of this approach is it means Pico only supports HTTP.
 Pico also uses WebSockets internally to communicate with upstream listeners, which are typically supported by HTTP load balancers.